Mervyn Thompson

+In 1984, following a rape accusation from a former student, Thompson was abducted, tied to a tree and threatened by a group of feminists.

 Life

 Thompson was born in the small mining town of Kaitangata in South Otago.
 His family moved to the West Coast where he variously lived in mining towns such as Reefton and Runanga. he left school at the age of 15 and spent 5 years working as a coal miner.
 During this period he first became involved in amateur dramatics.

 He attended Canterbury University in his twenties, studying English, and came under the influence of Ngaio Marsh.
 He played the role of Proculeius in her 1959 production of Antony and Cleopatra, from which he earned the nickname 'Proc' which stuck for the rest of his life.
 Graduating with an MA in 1964, he became a university lecturer in 1965.
 Thompson died of throat cancer in 1992.
 He had one son, who is autistic.

 Theatre

 In 1970, Thompson and Yvette Bromley proposed the founding of a professional theatre in Christchurch, following the earlier establishment of Downstage in Wellington and Mercury Theatre in Auckland.